Increasing your IELTS Vocabulary is essential for a higher Band Score, but what exactly is “IELTS Vocabulary” and which list should we trust?

 What is the common mistake about using wordlists?
 (Pam)

-I’ll start off by talking about the Academic Word List (AWL) which is the most well-known list.
+The Academic Word List (AWL) is the most well-known word list.
 It existed without any real ‘competition’ for a long time, but it has also been criticised.
 This led to the emergence of other word lists.

 plus variant spellings (with ‘z’).